-1. Act in a facilitative leader role across the disaster cycle: the Red Cross will align with government and work to enable the entire community to participate in all phases of the disaster cycle by shifting from being not only a provider of direct services but also a facilitative leader.
+Identifies and develops volunteer leaders who can act in facilitative leader roles across the disaster cycle, coordinating internally and with partners to foster a Red Cross that aligns with government and works to enable the entire community to participate in all phases of the disaster cycle by shifting from being not only a provider of direct services but also a convener and facilitative leader.

-2. Within scope of position, represents the entire disaster cyle of preparedness, response and recovery.
+Within scope of position, represents the entire disaster cycle of preparedness, response and recovery.

-4. Mobilizes the local community to prepare for, respond to and recover from emergencies.
-Meets the needs and expectations of clients and stakeholders.
-Develops human and material resources (volunteers, partners, community agencies, shelter and vendor agreements etc) to ensure the full cycle of disaster services is delivered.
+Implements the DCS structure and develops the team that mobilizes the local community to prepare for, respond to and recover from emergencies, meeting the needs and expectations of clients and stakeholders.
+Develops human and material resources (volunteers, partners, community agencies, shelter and vendor agreements etc.) to ensure the full cycle of disaster services is delivered.

-5. Manages local responses by the deployment volunteers on a daily basis in a rapid and accessible manner.
-Serves during times of disaster as the operational leadership for the territory/local level; Participates in a leadership role on larger operations regionally, division or nationwide
+Provide oversight and support to local responses through the deployment of volunteer leaders and volunteers on a daily basis in a rapid and accessible manner.
+If qualified volunteer leadership is unavailable, serve during times of disaster as the operational leadership.

-8. In conjunction with program support functions in a region participates in local planning, exercises and training, including exercises called by local partners (VOADs, EMAs and LEPCs).
+In conjunction with program support functions in a region, collaborate in local planning, exercises and training, including exercises called by local partners Volunteer Organizations Active in Disaster, Emergency Management Agencies and Local Emergency Planning Committees (VOADs, EMAs and LEPCs).

 The above statements are intended to describe the general nature and level of work being performed.
 They are not intended to be an exhaustive list of all responsibilities and duties required.

 Education: Bachelor’s degree or equivalent combination of education and experience.